I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 This is almost like waiting for duplication, except you aren’t just waiting.

-You’re job (if you’re serious about this business) is to take ownership of the business.
+You’re job (if you’re serious about this business) is to take ownership of your business.

 Forget about your upline and start building AS IF you’re the one that owns the company.